nainsi2003/job-portal/README.md

 ## Project Status
 🚧 Currently in development.

-### Progress
+## Progress

-- ✅ Day 1: Spring Boot project setup and MySQL configuration
+- ✅ Day 1: Spring Boot project setup and MySQL configuration.
+- ✅ Day 2: Created User Entity and User Repository using Spring Data JPA.
+Successfully connected the application to MySQL and automatically generated the `users` table.